Research your market

 You'll need to be just as talented at running a business as you are in your chosen profession to make a good living out of it.

 Remember while you are establishing yourself any money coming in may have to be reinvested in the business - how will you manage financially?

 Some continue with their existing job to provide a regular income while building their own business - is this a viable option for you?

-You may have to consider diversifying to ensure a good cashflow - e.g. if you are a technical writer, can you supply ad copy as well?
-The same applies to supplementing your cashflow with quick turnaround projects that you can instantly bill, if most of your projects are longer term delivery.
-Although ultimately the choice to freelance is to gain freedom, bear in mind you may have to make sacrifices in the work you take on.
-This could be agreeing to work for a reduced rate in the early days until you establish yourself or having to take on 'bread and butter' work (less interesting projects) during quieter periods to keep cashflow problems at bay too.
+You may have to consider diversifying to ensure a good cash flow - e.g. if you are a technical writer, can you supply ad copy as well?
+The same applies to supplementing your cash flow with quick turnaround projects that you can instantly bill if most of your projects are longer term delivery.
+Although ultimately the choice to freelance is to gain freedom, bear in mind you may have to make sacrifices for the work you take on.
+This could be agreeing to work for a reduced rate in the early days until you establish yourself or having to take on 'bread and butter' work (less interesting projects) during quieter periods to keep cash flow problems at bay too.

 Succeeding as a freelancer can be a challenge, but as the 400,000 entrepreneurs who took the plunge during the last year will testify, it can also be the most rewarding